 In 2011, the Cultural Arts Division of converted a 1984 bread truck into a rolling art studio and showcase.
 The Easel Rider contains 80 linear feet of art supplies with a sound system, projectors, and more!

 In July 2013, the City of Asheville partnered with LEAF to continue Easel Rider programming, which is free to all nonprofit organizations, Asheville city programming and community centers!
 You can also book the Easel Rider to complement your private events.
-Contact the Easel Rider today!
+Contact the Easel Rider Team today!

 The Easel Rider can be used in many differenent capacities: